eddie-2020/oluyaratosin123/README.md

 - 👨 I’m currently a student at microverse;

-- 🌱 I’m currently learning JavaScript and React;
+- 🌱 I’m currently learning JavaScript, React-Redux, Ruby on rails and SQL;

 - 💬 Ask me about anything, I am happy to help: